transloadit/uppy/README.md

   .on('core:success', files => console.log(`Successfully uploaded these files: ${files}`))
 ```

+Please refer to the [the documentation](http://uppy.io/docs) for details on how to use Uppy and its plugins.

 ## Features

 - Lightweight, modular plugin-based architecture, easy on dependencies :zap: